EthanJWright/vs-tasks.nvim/README.md

 - ⟳ Run tasks from your history, sorted by most used
 - 🐚 run shell commands with .run() or <C-r>
 - basic support for option picker for task input (similar to extension.commandvariable.pickStringRemember)
+- dependsOn and dependsOrder support, utilizing the background jobs feature.
+View with JobHistory and Jobs

 ## Example